 Additional Information

-In Wyoming, licenses expire on a social worker’s birthday every other year.
-At the time of renewal, a social worker must have 45 hours of continuing education credits.
-The state also recently joined the Counseling Compact, which lets social workers work in a number of states without applying for a license there.
+In Wyoming, social worker licenses expire on a social worker’s birthday every other year.
+45 hours of continuing education credits are required for each renewal period.
+The state also recently joined the Counseling Compact, which lets social workers work in a number of states without applying for a state-specific license.
+Back to top